AlexGrig88/React-Project-Todo-List/README.md

 1. User can edit a to-do
 2. By pressing enter (or a button), the User can submit the to-do item and can see that being added to a list of to-do's
-3. User can mark a to-do as completed
+3. User can mark a to-do as completed (click on record)
 4. User can remove a to-do item by pressing on a button
 5. User can see a list with all the completed to-do's
 6. User can see a list with all the active to-do's